Invariance Through Latent Alignment: Abstract

 \section{Abstract}

-We introduce a general approach, called \iti, for improving the test-time performance of an agent in deployment environments with unknown perceptual variations.
-Instead of producing invariant visual features through interpolation, invariance through inference turns adaptation at deployment-time into an unsupervised learning problem.
-This is achieved in practice by deploying a straightforward algorithm that tries to match the distribution of latent features to the agent's prior experience, without relying on paired data.
-Although simple, we show that this idea leads to surprising improvements on a variety of adaptation scenarios without access to deployment-time rewards, including changes in camera poses and lighting conditions.
-Results are presented on challenging distractor control suite, a robotics environment with image-based observations.
-Here is our project page: \url{https://invariance-through-inference.github.io/}.
+A robot's deployment environment often involves perceptual changes that differ from what it has experienced during training.
+Standard practices such as data augmentation attempt to bridge this gap by augmenting source images in an effort to extend the support of the training distribution to better cover what the agent might experience at test time.
+In many cases, however, it is impossible to know test-time distribution-shift \textit{a priori}, making these schemes infeasible.
+In this paper, we introduce a general approach, called \textbf{\underline I}nvariance through \textbf{\underline L}atent \textbf{\underline A}lignment (\textbf{ILA}), that improves the test-time performance of a visuomotor control policy in deployment environments with unknown perceptual variations.
+ILA performs unsupervised adaptation at deployment-time by matching the distribution of latent features on the target domain to the agent's prior experience, without relying on paired data.
+Although simple, we show that this idea leads to surprising improvements on a variety of challenging adaptation scenarios, including changes in lighting conditions, the content in the scene, and camera poses.
+We present results on calibrated control benchmarks in simulation---the distractor control suite---and a physical robot under a sim-to-real setup.
+Video and code available at:~\url{https://invariance-through-latent-alignment.github.io}